Wage and Hour Compliance FAQs (for Workers)

 Q. At what age does a minor need an employment certificate?

 A. An employment certificate (also referred to as "working papers") is required for all minors under the age of 18.

-Q. What is the procedure for obtaining working paper?
+Q. What is the procedure for obtaining working papers?

-Q. Does a minor need a new employment certificate every time there is a job change?
+Q. Does a minor need to submit a new working papers application every time they switch jobs?